Abdullah-Alharbi-Archived-Projects/project-management/README.md

 users can manage their projects or apps <br />
 they can create new project add cards and tasks in each card

 ## 🤔 How to install

 1. check your ruby version by running this command in the terminal:

 ```
 $ ruby -v
 ```

 2. remove `Gemfile.lock`
 3. open `Gemfile` and change line 4:

 ```
 ruby '<your_ruby_version>'
 ```

+4. open `.ruby_version` and change the version there as well
-4. run these commands:
+5. run these commands:

 ```
 $ bundle install
 $ yarn install
 ```

-5. don't forget to create the database
+6. don't forget to create the database

 ```
 $ rails db:create
 ```

-6. run migrations
+7. run migrations

 ```
 $ rails db:migrate
 ```

-7. run the server
+8. run the server

 ```
 rails server
 ```